-I spend a great deal of time helping people who have been injured due to dog bites, attacks and other issues related to pet ownership.
-This perspective allows me to examine some of the risks associated with pet ownership, discuss the legal extent of dog owner liability, and to point out some of the numerous factors worth considering before deciding to own a pet.
+We spend a great deal of time helping people injured due to dog bites, attacks, and other issues related to pet ownership.
+This perspective allows us to examine some of the risks associated with pet ownership, discuss the legal extent of dog owner liability, and point out numerous factors worth considering before deciding to own a pet.

 Adopt a Friend, Save a Life

 Each year, nearly one and a half million shelter animals are euthanized.
 Before you purchase a new pet, consider adopting.
 Many charitable organizations dedicated to animal welfare offer numerous behavioral training and informational programs to help pets and owners build healthy, happy, and long-lasting relationships.
 Check out the Sacramento SPCA for more information about classes, training, and adoption.

 There are over 90 million dogs in the US.
 Most dog owners consider their pets loyal companions and members of the family.
-Dog-related expenses have been climbing annually, with most rising costs attributed to veterinary medicine and health care.
+Dog-related expenses have increased annually, with most rising costs attributed to veterinary medicine and health care.
 Despite these costs, dog ownership has not been deterred.
-It is estimated that almost 40% of dog households have more than one dog.
+Almost 40% of dog households are estimated to have more than one dog.

-State and local legal codes regarding pet ownership vary across the thousands of US and towns and municipalities.
+State and local legal codes regarding pet ownership vary across thousands of US towns and municipalities.
 However, dog owners are generally expected to maintain current vaccinations and overall control of their animals.
-Leash laws, animal control, number of dogs per household and other animal issues are normally under local jurisdiction and spelled out in the municipal codes.
+Leash laws, animal control, the number of dogs per household, and other animal issues usually are under local jurisdiction and spelled out in the municipal codes.
 Some cities require dog owners to obtain a pet license.
 Licensing your pet is an effective way to maximize its chances of getting home safely after becoming lost.

-Most towns have “nuisance animal” statutes which govern noise and excessive behavior (barking, for example) exhibited by certain dogs.
-Statutes pertaining to animal abuse are designed to set minimal standards for the health and welfare of animals under the control of their human owners.
+Most towns have “nuisance animal” statutes that govern noise and excessive behavior (barking, for example) exhibited by certain dogs.
+Statutes about animal abuse are designed to set minimum standards for the health and welfare of animals under the control of their human owners.
 Most animal services agencies highly recommend that dogs be spayed or neutered, which can reduce aggressive tendencies and help control unplanned pregnancies.